After two escapes, 'El Chapo' may go to Supermax prison to avoid a third

-NEW YORK, July 17 (Reuters) - Joaquin Guzman, the convicted Mexican drug lord known as El Chapo, has escaped twice from maximum security prisons in Mexico, once by digging a mile-long tunnel from his cell.
+NEW YORK (Reuters) - Joaquin Guzman, the convicted Mexican drug lord known as El Chapo, has escaped twice from maximum security prisons in Mexico, once by digging a mile-long tunnel from his cell.

 If U.S. authorities have their way, a third escape for Guzman will never happen.